fragmnt/braggart/README.md

 # braggart
 🔗 https://braggg.art
 ### Defintion: A person who boasts about achievements or possessions.
-For the Zilliqa hackathon, built on the Zilliqa blockchain with Web3 development tools like `truffle`, `ganache-cli`, `solidity`.
+For the Zilliqa hackathon, built on the Zilliqa blockchain with Web3 development tools like `truffle`, `ganache-cli`, `scilla`.